tomgee18/TomGeesQuizCraft-AI/README.md

 - **🔧 Customizable Generation**: Specify the number of questions you want for each type.
 - **🔄 Regenerate Questions**: Don't like a question?
 Regenerate it with a single click for a new version.
 - **💾 Multiple Export Formats**: Export your generated quiz to TXT, JSON, Markdown, PDF, or DOCX files.
-- **🔐 Secure API Key Handling**: Your Google Gemini API key is stored exclusively in your browser's local storage and is never sent to our servers.
+- **🔐 Enhanced Security**: Comprehensive security features including XSS protection, CSRF prevention, secure file validation, and Content Security Policy implementation.
+Your Google Gemini API key is stored securely in your browser's sessionStorage (cleared when browser is closed) with basic encryption.
+See [Security Documentation](docs/security.md) for details.
 - **📊 Quiz Grading**: Take the quiz and get instant feedback on your answers with a score summary.
 - **🎨 Light & Dark Mode**: A sleek interface with support for both light and dark themes.
 - **Responsive**: Fully responsive design that works on desktop and mobile devices.